emonty/pyos/docs/images.md

     task = imgs.export_task(img, cont)

-In this call, `img` is either an Image object, or the ID of the image to export, and 'cont' is either a pyrax.cloudfiles.Container object, or the name of the Cloud Files container into which the exported image is to be placed.
+In this call, `img` is either an Image object, or the ID of the image to export, and 'cont' is either a pyos.cloudfiles.Container object, or the name of the Cloud Files container into which the exported image is to be placed.

 Once you have the task, you may poll its status by calling the following: